PlanoraTech/other-important-files/README.md

 psql -U your-username -f path/to/Planora-PostgreSQL_Dump.sql
 ```

-## Manual Tests: Planora-Web_Frontend-Manual_Testing.xlsx
+## Manual Tests: Planora-Web_Frontend-Manual_Testing.xlsx, Planora-Mobile_Frontend-Manual_Testing.pdf
-The `Planora-Web_Frontend-Manual_Testing.xlsx` file contains comprehensive manual testing for the web frontend and for the backend.
+The `Planora-Web_Frontend-Manual_Testing.xlsx` and `Planora-Mobile_Frontend-Manual_Testing.pdf` files contains comprehensive manual testing for the web, mobile frontend and for the backend.

 ## Web Frontend Documentation: Planora-Web_Frontend-Documentation.pdf
 The `Planora-Web_Frontend-Documentation.pdf` file provides a detailed guide to the architecture and implementation of the web frontend.